 - If this is your first time making an emulsion, it may seem like you need a lot of ingredients that you’ve never heard of, especially when compared to making a simple oil-based moisturiser.
 You may be tempted to stick to the easy, greasy stuff.

-- Some people may be weary about including a synthetic preservative, like Geogard 221 or Geogard Ultra.
-However, these preservatives are ECOCERT and SOIL association approved to be used in certified organic products, and has no evidence of being toxic when used as instructed by the manufacturer (Geogard 221 at 0.5 – 1%, and Geogard Ultra at 0.5 – 2% of the total recipe weight).
+- Some people may be weary about including a synthetic preservative.
+However, all preservatives are synthetic.
+The preservatives that I use are always ECOCERT and SOIL association approved to be used in certified organic products, and has no evidence of being toxic when used as instructed by the manufacturer (Geogard 221 at 0.5%, and Geogard Ultra at 1% of the total recipe weight).

 CHERRY ON TOP